firebase/firebase-ios-sdk/ReleaseTooling/README.md

 ### Launch Arguments

-See `main.swift` and the `LaunchArgs` struct for information on specific launch arguments.
+See `main.swift`  for information on specific launch arguments.

 You can pass in launch arguments with Xcode by selecting the  "firebase-releaser" scheme beside the Run/Stop buttons, clicking "Edit